Modular Exercises for Four-Point Blocks -- I: The theory of chiral blocks

+where $M(0)\ne 0$ and $h_M$ is called the \textit{conformal weight} of $M$.
+Here, $L_0$ is an operator coming from a copy of the Virasoro algebra contained in $\cV$.

-This moduli space is compactified by including surfaces with nodal (`pinched') singularites.
-This is called the Deligne--Mumford compactification, which we will denote by $\cM_{g,n}$.
-These compactification points play the same role here as cusps do in the theory of modular forms, but with the additional feature of the factorization formulas which describe what happens to the chiral blocks as we tend to these `cusps'; we will return to this point later in this section.
+By a \textit{chiral datum} we mean a choice $\cD=(g,n;M_1,\dots,M_n)$, where $g\ge 0$ refers to the~{genus} of a surface $\Sigma_{g,n}$, $n\ge 0$ refers to the number of (distinct) punctures on $\Sigma_{g,n}$, which we name~1 to~$n$, and where the ``insertion'' $M_i\in\Upsilon$ is assigned to the $i$-th point.
+The moduli space of genus~$g$ surfaces with~$n$ punctures is compactified by including surfaces with nodal (``pinched'') singularities.
+This is called the Deligne--Mumford compactification, which we will denote by~$\cM_{g,n}$.
+These compactification points play the same role here as cusps do in the theory of modular forms, but with the additional feature of the factorization formulas which describe what happens to the chiral blocks as we tend to these ``cusps''; we will return to this point later in this section.